Controllability: Example

 At time k = 0 all of the reachable states are on the line formed by the vector B.

 At time k = 1 all of the reachable states are linear combinations of AB and B.

 If the system is controllable then these two vectors can span the entire plane and can be done so for time k = 2.

 The assumption made that the initial state is zero is merely for convenience.
 Clearly if all states can be reached from the origin then any state can be reached from another state (merely a shift in coordinates).

 This example holds for all positive n, but the case of n = 2 is easier to visualize.

-Analogy for example of n = 2
+Analogy for example of = 2

 Consider an analogy to the previous example system.
 You are sitting in your car on an infinite, flat plane and facing north.
 The goal is to reach any point in the plane by driving a distance in a straight line, come to a full stop, turn, and driving another distance, again, in a straight line.

 If your car has no steering then you can only drive straight, which means you can only drive on a line (in this case the north-south line since you started facing north).
 The lack of steering case would be analogous to when the rank of C is 1 (the two distances you drove are on the same line).

 Now, if your car did have steering then you could easily drive to any point in the plane and this would be the analogous case to when the rank of C is 2.

 If you change this example to n = 3 then the analogy would be flying in space to reach any position in 3D space (ignoring the orientation of the aircraft).